Buying Art From Local Artists: My Personal Guide

 Budget & Value: What to Expect

-One common misconception is that buying original art is prohibitively expensive.
+One of the most pervasive myths is that buying original art is prohibitively expensive.
 While it can be, it doesn't have to be.
 Local artists often offer a range of options:

 Type of Art | Typical Price Range (Highly Variable!) |